-If you’ve got a pet snake, you’re probably wondering whether it’s male or female.
-Unfortunately, sexing a snake is not straightforward.
-They don’t present much sexual dimorphism (visual differences between males and females).
-Usually, the only noticeable differences between male and female snakes are on the inside.
+Sexing snakes is not straightforward.
+They don’t present much sexual dimorphism (visual differences between the sexes).
+The only noticeable differences between male and female snakes are on the inside.

-The two most effective methods of sexing a snake are probing and popping.
+The best ways to sex snakes are probing and popping.
 Probing involves inserting a probe into the snake’s cloaca (genital cavity) and measuring the depth that the probe reaches.
-A substantial depth suggests that the snake is male.
-Popping involves manually everting the snake’s hemipenes using your thumb.
+A greater depth suggests that the snake is male.
+Popping involves everting the snake’s hemipenes using your thumb.
 The absence of hemipenes indicates a female.

-There are ways to identify male and female snakes visually, but they vary between species and are not always accurate.
-We’re going to explain the anatomical difference between male and female snakes and take you through the two main sexing methods.
+There are visual ways of identifying male and female snakes, but the differences vary between species and are not always accurate.
+We’ll explain the anatomical differences between male and female snakes, as well as covering the two most effective ways of sexing snakes.

 How to Tell if Your Snake is Male or Female

 Male and female cloacas look exactly the same from the outside.
-It’s only internally that the differences can be found.
-To observe these differences, there are two main methods.
+It’s only internally that the differences can be found, which makes like more difficult.
+To find out these differences, there are two main methods.

 Both of these methods must only be attempted by experienced snake keepers.
 If you’ve never probed or popped a snake before, ask a veterinarian or herpetologist to help you.